SANDRINGHAM

 Carter.
 Driver T4/041243 attached to 75th Field Ambulance, Royal

 Army Medical Corps.
 Killed in action on 1st May 1918.
+Aged 25.
+Born

-Lynn.
-Buried in Lijssenthoek Military Cemetery, Poperinge, West-Vlaanderen,
+in Lijssenthoek Military Cemetery, Poperinge, West-Vlaanderen, Belgium.

 Memorial. |